-2.2.1.
-Group Certification: The group certificate shall be held by an organization, company or person that administers the certification, with legal entity and that covers all the farm operations participating in the group.

-2.2.2.
-Multi-site certification: The multi-site certificate shall be held by a single legal entity(referred to here as 'the group manager'), and covers all the sites included in the scope of their multi-site certificate.
+- 2.2.1.
+Group Certificate Holder: The group certificate shall be held by an organization, company or person that administers the certification, with legal entity and that covers all the farm operations participating in the group. - 2.2.2.
+Multi-site certification Holder: Shall be held by a single legal entity(referred to here as "group and/or multi-site administrator"), having the right to use/exploit and control of all the sites included in the scope of their multi-site certificate.